Skip to content

 What about the other buildings?

 Visitors to Malham Tarn will notice a number of smaller buildings peppered around the estate.
 This includes two boathouse buildings, and a number of cottages which were previously used by staff working at the field studies centre.
-The cottages are not included in the marketing of Malham Tarn House and will instead be refurbished by the National Trust as holiday cottages and residential properties to help support its conservation work.
+The cottages were not included in the marketing of Malham Tarn House and will instead be refurbished by the National Trust as holiday cottages and residential properties to help support its conservation work.
 The boathouses will remain in use for the anglers and under the Trust’s care.

 You might also be interested in